 We all have them.
 We all need them.
-In fact, if you're reading this right now, you're going to have to eventually pack it up.
+In fact, if you're reading this right now, you're going to have to pack it up eventually.
 Computers.
-Fragile, at times testy, equipment that need special consideration when moving.
+Fragile, at times testy, equipment that needs special consideration when moving.

 I learned this the hard way.
 So, no matter how cumbersome or long the task list to prepare your computer for a move, do it.
 You'll be glad in the end that you did.

 Get Adequate Insurance

 Make sure that your moving insurance will pay for any damage to your computer.

 Because most moving company insurance is based on weight, your computer may weigh 50 pounds, but if your stuff is insured at 40 cents per pound, you'll only be getting $20.00.
 Not enough to fix your machine or to replace important documents and information.

 Copy All Your Files

 Technology is a wonderful thing.
 Remember the days of the floppy disk, when it took a zillion floppies to backup your hard drive?
 Not anymore.